-If you have only just recently taken up photography as a hobby, or perhaps you intend making a career out of it, you will sooner or later find that there are certain rules, which I prefer to call "guidelines", to the actual composition or setting up of a photograph.
-If at this stage you are not aware of them, might I suggest you start reading up on the subject, (here's a good place to start) otherwise your images will somewhat be lacking in what is accepted as certain criteria needed for good image production.
+If you have only just recently taken up photography as a hobby, or perhaps you intend making a career of it, you will sooner or later find that there are certain rules, which I prefer to call 'guidelines', to the actual composition or setting up of a photograph.
+If at this stage you are not aware of them, might I suggest you start reading up on the subject?
+Otherwise, your images will be somewhat lacking in what is accepted as certain criteria needed for good image production.

-Unfortunately, there are rules for whatever we do in life and if we stick to those rules, we will succeed, eventually!
+Unfortunately, there are rules or guidelines for whatever we do in life and if we stick to them, there is a good chance we will succeed, eventually!

 Have you ever wondered why some photographs appeal to you more than others?

 A very obvious psychological aspect of photography would be the correct use and placement of light and colour.
-Light and its many attributes are the very essence of image making, and without light, colour would not exist and neither would photography.
-Or us, for that matter!
+Light and its many attributes are the very essences of image making, and without light colour would not exist and neither would photography.

-But light can also make or break an image, and taking that into consideration, certain rules apply in order for you to use light wisely and to ultimately achieve a reasonable, if not better result.
+But light can also make or break an image and to take that into consideration, certain rules apply in order for you to use light wisely and to ultimately achieve a reasonable if not better result.

-In composition, the use of the "elements" of composition design, such as, leading lines, shapes, form, texture, etc. all of which can be explained to you in full detail in my chapters on "Composition design" part 1 - 7.
-So, whether you take photography very seriously, or you just want to take better photos, if you have a broad knowledge of these rules, and you put them to good use when composing your images, your family and friends will praise you on what you have taken and will always want to see more of your work.
+In composition, the use of the 'elements' of composition design, such as, light, colour, leading lines, shapes, form, texture, etc. all of which can be explained in full detail in my chapters on 'Composition design' part 1-7.
+So, whether you take photography very seriously, or just want to take better photos, if you have a broad knowledge of these rules, and you put them to good use when composing your images, your family and friends will praise you for what you have taken and will always want to see more of your work.

-Think of that as your inspiration and accept that the rules are there for your benefit and ultimately, the benefit and pleasure of those who view your work.
+Think of that as your inspiration and accept that the rules and guidelines are there for your benefit and ultimately, the benefit and pleasure of those who view your work.

 A wedding photographer was going over some preview shots with the bride to be and her mother.
 They were both very impressed with his work and the mother of the bride to be said, "Oh, what lovely photos, they're absolutely magnificent, you must have a really good camera to take photos like these!"